ShumWengSang/Miners-Bomb-Miners/Miners Kill Miners/Assets/DarkRift/PlayerDemo/Readme.txt

-This is a more complex example that uses players specific to one client, this means creating a destroying them and syncromising them at the start.
+This is a more complex example that uses players specific to one client, this means creating, destroying them and syncronising them at the start.
 If you're brand new to DarkRift have a look at the CubeDemo first.

 #############################